-The Faire is full of old-world activities like jousting, falconry, and consuming undercooked meat.
+The Faire is full of old-world activities like jousting, falconry, and munching on giant turkey legs.
 The knife throwers, jugglers, and dancers are big hits too, especially with the little ones.

 There are plenty of amusement park-style rides and games that are fun and appropriate for visitors of all ages.
 The cost of admission is relatively inexpensive, so mark it on your calendar and get ready to take a trip into the past.

 8. Gypsy Gold Horse Farm

 Located on SW 8th Avenue in Ocala, Gypsy Gold Horse Farm traces its roots back to the mid-’90s, when a trip to England convinced a local couple that their future lay in a Florida horse farm.